-- ✓ Soybean pollination usually takes place in August.
-August beans can experience a small rally. - ✓ October and November are harvest months.
-Rallies during these months usually are not very profitable, because harvest usually takes place, and barring truly extraordinary circumstances, supply and demand find a balance.
+- ✓ Corn pollinates in late June or early July.
+June can be a strong month for corn. - ✓ Soybean pollination usually takes place in August.
+August beans can experience a small rally. - October and November are harvest months.
+Rallies during these months usually are not very profitable, because harvest usually takes place and, barring truly extraordinary circumstances, supply and demand find a balance.

 During the summer of 1973, the Russians made large purchases of grains.
-Supply fear (the fear that planting, pollination, or harvest won't be successful) truly gripped the market, and the resulting rally was violent, but it didn't last long, because grain prices responded in the absence of major problems with planting, pollination, or harvesting by falling back to their mainstream trend lines, which is rather simple technical analysis.
+Supply fear (the fear that planting, pollination, or harvesting won't be successful) truly gripped the market, and the resulting rally was violent, but it didn't last long.
+In the absence of major problems with planting, pollination, or harvesting, grain prices responded by falling back to their mainstream trend lines, which is rather simple technical analysis.

 During May and June, you need to tailor your trades toward going long in corn and soybeans; however, after August, you need to be looking to go short so you can capitalize on the normal trends of the market.
 The key word is "looking," because external factors like the weather can cause the market to deviate from general seasonal tendencies.
 The bumps, rallies, and valleys of the grain markets are only tendencies.
 Before deciding to make a trade, be sure to

-- Find out from your charts whether the market actually is following seasonal patterns that have tended to happen in the past.
+- ✓ Find out from your charts whether the market actually is following seasonal patterns that have tended to happen in the past.
 In 2005, trading was difficult in the corn market, but it was easier in soybeans because the market tended to trend for longer periods. - ✓ Look for evidence that confirms what prices are telling you.
 In the case of corn in 2005, open interest started to rise in conjunction with prices, which is as good a confirmation of a rising trend as there is.
 Rising open interest means that more buyers are coming into the market.
 Compare the open interest in soybeans with that of corn, and you can see that the open interest rate for corn actually was flat.
 Corn contracts had no life in them at that time.